jasujm/enhanced-enum/docs/enhancedenumlib.rst

 function cleaner.

 Finally the enumerators and their values are defined as constants in the ``namespace Statuses``, defined at line 21.
-This is not necessary for the library itself, but defined for the application use.
+This *associate namespace* is not necessary for the library itself, but the application may use the constants from this namespace.

 Controlling output
 ..................